 Homemade Keto Protein Bar:

 This recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy these delicious homemade keto protein bar recipe!

 Homemade Keto Protein Bar

-- 1 cup of nut butter (almond or cashew are most popular)
+- 1 cup nut butter of choice (almond or cashew are most popular)

-- 10-15 drops of vanilla stevia or 1 tsp of powdered stevia or monk fruit
+- 10-15 drops vanilla stevia or 1 tsp powdered stevia or monk fruit

-Step #3: Store in the refrigerator or freezer and enjoy when you want a delicious boost!
+Step #3: Slice into bars.
+Serve or store in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 3 months and enjoy when you want a delicious boost!

 ***The nutrition info for this recipe is based on the linked ingredients above**

 Courses Breakfast, Snack or Dessert